 Verification of information.

-One of the documents submitted pursuant to section 95834 must be notarized by a notary public no more than three months before submittal.
+One of the documents submitted pursuant to section 95834(b)(2), (4), or (6) must be notarized by a notary public no more than three months before submittal.

-The notary stamp or seal, the notary public's name, the county or state of the notary public's place of business, and the commission expiration date must be legible.
+The notary stamp or seal, if required by the jurisdiction where the notary public is commissioned, the notary public's name, the county or state of the notary public's place of business, and the commission expiration date must each be legible.
+The notarization must also include the signature of the notary public and the date of notarization.

 If a notary is obtained from outside of the United States, an apostille must be submitted to confirm that the individual who notarized the document had valid commission at the time that the document was notarized.
 The apostille must be attached to the notarized document.

-The Executive Officer may re-verify all documents required pursuant to Section 95834 at least every two years.
+The Executive Officer may re-verify all documents required pursuant to Section 95834 upon request.
 To allow verification, upon request and within ten days, the individual must provide updated documentation required pursuant to 95834(b).

+Updating Individual Know-Your-Customer Registration and Tracking System Information.

+When there is a change to the information a user submitted pursuant to section 95834(b)(1)-(3), the user must update the individual registration information within 60 calendar days of the change.

+The user must submit updated disclosures to CARB of any criminal conviction declared in any jurisdiction constituting a felony under U.S. federal law or California law, or the equivalent thereof, after the time of initial disclosure under section 95834(b).
+This updated disclosure must be within 60 calendar days of the subsequent conviction.
+This disclosure must include the type of violation, jurisdiction, and year.

+When there is a change to contact information, such as email address, phone number, or mailing address, in the tracking system, the user must update this contact information within 5 calendar days of the change.

+The information submitted to CARB must be true, accurate, and complete.
+The Executive Officer can revoke the tracking system user access of an individual who fails to update or maintain individual Know-Your-Customer or user registration information in the tracking system.

 Note: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95835.
 Changes to Entity Type and Reassignment of Facilities Already Registered to Different Entity Accounts.